pkgw/website/content/howto/get-a-standard-browser.md

 1. See [the video capture howto][vidcap] for notes about proper video encoding settings.
 In theory that is all separate from the issues considered here.
 1. Set up a “window capture” device to capture the browser window.
-1. Set it up to crop as above: 46 / 52 / 58 / 52 px (in CSS ordering).
-There is
+1. Set it up to crop as above: 46 / 52 / 58 / 52 px (in CSS ordering) if HiDPI;
-   a "source screenshot" functionality that you can use to check the results.
+   half those values if not.
+There is a "source screenshot" functionality that you can use to check the results.
 (Crop one pixel smaller on each axis and open in Gimp to verify that there is just 1px of border on all edges.)
 1. Use the “Edit Transform” (Ctrl-E) box to check the size of the stream, post-crop.
 1. Use "Resize output (source size)" to match the output to the window.
 1. If you're going to overlay a webcap feed, how about putting it in the top-right, 24 px from the edges?
 And giving it a size of 412×232 px?
+(These measurements assuming HiDPI).
 1. Finally, use `ffprobe` to check the pixel dimensions of a test recording.

 [vidcap]: @/howto/capture-video-efficiently-on-linux.md